First Carib War: British offensive

 A 1776 map of the Caribbean isle of Saint Vincent.
 The southern portion of the island was under British control, and the northern portion was under the control of the Black Caribs.

 Frustrated by the deadlock, in 1772 Governor William Leyborne Leyborne requested aid from Britain, and was answered by the colonial secretary, Wills Hill, 1st Marquess of Downshire.
 Despite concerns of the approaching hurricane season being raised by the secretary for war, William Barrington, 2nd Viscount Barrington, plans were drawn to rapidly re-deploy several regiments to the island with the intention of swiftly crushing resistance.

 As the Summer approached, the garrison on St. Vincent was bolstered by additional companies of the 32nd, 68th and 70th Regiments, being redeployed from Dominica, Antigua and Grenada, respectively.
 Additionally, the 6th and 14th Regiments were deployed from the Province of Massachusetts under orders from General Thomas Gage.
 Admiral Robert Mann was tasked with leading a Royal Navy squadron to the island to cut off any communication with Martinique.

 Under orders from Major-General William Dalrymple, the invasion began in September, with the main force pushing north from Kingstown and supported by additional beach landings further up the coast, including at Grand Sable Bay, now Georgetown.
 The main priority of the invasion was capturing the mountains in the centre of the island.

 In January 1773 a party of the 31st Regiment of Foot led by Ralph Walsh was ambushed and killed by Garifunas, becoming the highest-ranked loss of the war.

 Despite their large numbers, disease and the hot and wet weather on the island led to many soldiers dying shortly after arrival, with half of the 14th Regiment's contribution having died before any fighting occurred.
 By the end of the hurricane season, much of the island's food stores were spent, and the expeditionary force was dependent on American food shipments.
 The roughly 1500-3000 Garifuna fighters lasted out the invasion through ambushes and attacks on plantations to starve out the expeditionary force.

 Cessation of hostilities

 The war was unpopular in Britain, with multiple debates in the House of Commons critical of the North ministry's handling of the situation.
 Richard Whitworth, Thomas Townshend and Isaac Barré each questioned the need for war, seeing it as British encroaching in recognised foreign territory, and a waste of men who had more important duties elsewhere.

-With military matters reaching a stalemate, a peace agreement was signed in 1773 that delineated boundaries between British and Carib areas of the island.
-The Caribs were to have the northern third of the island from the Wallilabou River in the west to the Byera River in the east.
+With military matters reaching a stalemate, a peace agreement was signed in 1773 that delineated boundaries between British and Kalinago areas of the island.
+The Kalinago were to have the northern third of the island from the Wallilabou River in the west to the Byera River in the east.